Org-Arjun-Raja-002964082/webapp/README.md

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

-# Installation
+# Installation Requirements

-## Requirements

-For development, you will only need Node.js and a node global package, npm, installed in your environement.
+For development, you will need Node.js and a node global package, npm, installed in your environement.

+You will also need to have postgres running in your local machine
+ - use cli tools like brew to install postgres
+ - create a database `webapp_db` add your credentials in the `.env` file
+ - make sure that the postgres process is running in the background and specify the correct port name in your `.env` file. (default is 5432)

 ### Node
 - #### Node installation on Windows